NBISweden/workshop-reproducible-research/pages/snakemake/snakemake-10-generalizing-workflows.md

 ```

 We don't want the hardcoded genome id `NCTC8325`, so replace that with a wildcard, say
+`{genome_id}` (remember to add the wildcard to the `log:` directive as well).
+In
-`{genome_id}`.
-In general, we want the rules as far downstream as possible in
+general, we want the rules as far downstream as possible in the workflow to be
-the workflow to be the ones that determine what the wildcards should resolve
+the ones that determine what the wildcards should resolve to.
+In our case this
-to.
-In our case this is `align_to_genome`.
-You can think of it like the rule
+is `align_to_genome`.
+You can think of it like the rule that really "needs" the
-that really "needs" the file asks for it, and then it's up to Snakemake to
+file asks for it, and then it's up to Snakemake to determine how it can use all
-determine how it can use all the available rules to generate it.
-Here we say "I
+the available rules to generate it.
+Here we say "I need this genome index to
-need this genome index to align my sample to" and it's up to Snakemake to
+align my sample to" and it's up to Snakemake to determine how to download and
-determine how to download and build the index.
+build the index.

 We're almost done, but there's one more thing we need to do to make the
 `align_to_genome` rule work properly with the `{genome_id}` wildcard.
 We need to